nicoandra/presentations/graphdb-demo/index.md

 ## Who am I?
 * Nicolás Andrade, Tech Lead of the Stash team
-* Former Tech Lead for multiple High-traffic top-100 websites
+* Former Tech Lead and Lead Code Auditor for multiple High-traffic top-100 websites
-* Former Code Auditor in Information Security
-* Have been working at SSENSE for around 2 years (Joined November 21st 2017)
+* Have been working at SSENSE for 2 years (Joined November 21st 2017)

 ---